-Sweitenia mycrophylla gum was collected by tapping in March, 2010 from owena forestry Ondo -State.
-Nigeria was identified and authenticated at the herbarium of the department of plant science technology, university of Jos, Nigeria.
-The plant superficial incision was made at the bark of the tree and the bark was later stripped off.
+Anacardium occidentale gum was collected by tapping from owena forestry Ondo - State, Nigeria.
+Superficial incision was made at the bark of the tree and the bark was later stripped off.
 After five weeks, gum was manually collected.
 The gum samples were dried at room temperature, cleaned, milled with Kenwood blender [UK], sieved through a mesh-size 250 microns to obtain fine - size particles, kept in labeled plastic container and stored in the refrigerator for subsequent analysis.